andyjessop/crux/packages/query/README.md

 ### Mutations

 We've covered querying data from your API, but how to you mutate data?
-This is the `C`, the `U`, and the `D` of `CRUD`.
-Let's look at how to add these to your resource config:
+Let's look at how to add `create`, `delete` and `update` to your resource config:

 ```ts
 const resource = {